-Where contracts have multiple deliverables, we evaluate these deliverables at the inception of each contract and as each item is delivered.
-As part of this evaluation, we consider whether (i) a delivered item has value to a customer on a stand-alone basis; (ii) there is objective and reliable evidence of the fair market value of the undelivered items; and (iii) whether the delivery of the undelivered items is considered probable and substantially within our control, if a general right of return exists.
-Where deliverables, or groups of deliverables, have all three of these characteristics, we treat each deliverable item as a separate unit of accounting and apply the relevant revenue recognition guidance to each deliverable.
-For transactions entered into after September 30, 2010, the Company will adopt updated accounting rules with respect to multiple-element arrangements.
-See "Note 2.
-Recent Accounting Pronouncements" in Item 8 of this Form 10-K.
+we consider whether a delivered item has value to a customer on a stand-alone basis and whether the delivery of the undelivered items is considered probable and substantially within our control, if a general right of return exists.
+Where deliverables, or groups of deliverables, have both of these characteristics, we treat each deliverable item as a separate unit of accounting, allocate a fair value to each deliverable and apply the relevant revenue recognition guidance to each deliverable.
+For transactions entered into prior to October 1, 2010, the ability to isolate deliverables as separate units of accounting also required objective and reliable evidence of the fair market value of the undelivered items.
+This change in accounting rules did not have a material effect on the Company's business.